 Student class rank shall be determined by using a numeric grade point average derived from all classes graded on a numeric basis.
-To be included in the class ranking, a student must have received a numeric grade for each core curriculum class in which he/she was enrolled.
-For the purposes of this policy, core curriculum shall include all courses in the areas of language arts, mathematics, science, and social studies.
+Students may still also be included in class rank for certain pass/fail classes as long as they meet the requirements of the Pass/Fail policy.